 landing surface for kids 3-8 years old, esp.

 Aerobic Mat Rolls Cross link foam is suited for aerobic activity.
-For a firmer, more durable gym floor, black rubber aerobic flooring is an option.
+For a firmer, more durable gym floor, half inch thick black rubber aerobic floors is an option.